-It is great have him here on EFI.
+It is great to have him here on EFI.

 If you have ever trained that client that asks you, “how do I put on weight and muscle?”
 Then you know who he helps.

-Even if you are not a skinny guy looking to add on muscle, Vince has got some great tips for you.
+Vince has some great tips, even if you are not a skinny guy looking to add muscle.

 Vince, let the readers know about yourself.

 I was formally known as “Skinny Vinny” and grew up as a competitive distance runner and triathlete and excelled from the local to national level.
-It wasn’t until I got a degree in Kinesiology and lived with a bunch of jacked up meatheads in University that I started catching the “muscle building” bug.
+It wasn’t until I got a degree in Kinesiology and lived with a bunch of jacked-up meatheads at University that I started catching the “muscle building” bug.

-After a hung up my running shoes I pursued a career in the fitness industry, but I didn’t look like a personal trainer (I was still scrawny Skinny Vinny) so got some help from a local provincial bodybuilding champ in his 40’s (who looked like he was in his 20’s) and I started taking his advice.
+After I hung up my running shoes, I pursued a career in the fitness industry.
+However, I didn’t look like a personal trainer (I was still scrawny Skinny Vinny), so I got some help from a local, provincial bodybuilding champ in his 40’s (who looked like he was in his20ss), and I started taking his advice.

-Within six short months I shot up from 149 pounds to 190 pounds of solid muscle.
-From there I pursued a very successful career as a personal trainer which lead into writing my first book revealing how I achieved my skinny-to-muscular transformation.
+Within six months, I shot up from 149 pounds to 190 pounds of solid muscle.
+From there, I pursued a very successful career as a personal trainer, which led to writing my first book revealing how I achieved my skinny-to-muscular transformation.

-What is the biggest mistake that you see people make in the gym, when they are trying to build muscle?
+What is the biggest mistake you see people make in the gym trying to build muscle?

-Most people lift like football players and just focus on moving weights from A to B without any thought on creating fatigue in the muscle or stressing a muscle through it’s full range of motion.
-A minimum of 99% of guys in the gym are not following programs aligned to their goals.
+Most people lift like football players and focus on moving weights from A to B without any thought of creating fatigue in the muscle or stressing a power through its full range of motion.
+A minimum of 99% of guys in the gym are not following programs aligned with their goals.

-For instance, next time you’re in the gym, watch how long a guy’s set lasts, maybe 20-24 seconds stops, which is not even close to the optimal time under tension when it comes to muscular hypertrophy, 40-60 seconds per set.
+For instance, watch how long a guy’s set lasts the next time you’re in the gym.
+Maybe 20-24 seconds stop, which is not even close to the optimal time under tension regarding muscular hypertrophy, 40-60 seconds per set.
 So to summarize:

 - Not executing a full range of motion (for their body type).

-- Sets not lasting 40-60 seconds when their goal is hypertrophy.
+- Sets do not last 40-60 seconds when their goal is hypertrophy.

-What is your number one tip for someone, that they can do right now, that will improve their muscle building?
+What is your number one tip for someone they can do right now to improve their muscle building?

-I know this doesn’t side very much but often times guys get their workouts done using 80% inertia (i.e. momentum), and what I call fools gold!
-Ever notice how often a guy wants to tell you how much he lifts.
+I know this doesn’t side very much, but often guys get their workouts done using 80% inertia (i.e., momentum), and what I call fools gold!
+Ever notice how often a guy wants to tell you how much he lifts?

-Because you would never guess but what he looks like!
-Most guys select their weights based on the impact it’ll have on those watching, not on what impact it’ll have on their body.
+Because you would never guess what he looks like!
+Most guys select their weights based on the impact it’ll have on those watching, not on what effect it’ll have on their bodies.